 Step 1: Preheat oven to 350 degrees.

-Step 3: Add two tablespoons of olive oil to a large sauté pan at medium heat.
+Step 4: Add two tablespoons of olive oil to a large sauté pan at medium heat.
 Sear turkey breast skin-side down until skin is browned.
 Then, turn over and slightly brown on other side.
 Remove from pan and allow to cool.
+Reserve the pan and the drippings for your gravy.

-Step 6: Fill the breast – it’s ok to overfill since you will just be wrapping it up with the pastry.
+Step 6: Place the breast on the dough and fill the breast with the stuffing.
+It is ok to overfill since you will just be wrapping it up with the pastry.
+Place any extra stuffing in a buttered pan or dish and bake separately.

-Step 8: Use any leftover pastry to decorate your package.
+Step 8: Use any leftover pastry to decorate your bird.
+Leaves, cornucopia, stars, etc.

 Step 9: Brush with egg wash and place in the oven.

-Bake for one hour or as big as the breast calls for and allow to rest before serving.
-Present whole at the table on a beautiful platter with fresh herbs, then slice afterwards.
+Bake for one hour or as big as the breast calls for and allow to rest at lesst 15 before slicing*.
+Present whole at the table on a beautiful platter with fresh herbs, *then slice afterwards.
 This makes a beautiful sliced serving.

 Serve with abundance of sides and gravy.
 Check out my Thanksgiving wine pairings.Share on Facebook